JosephFrankFir/Tic-Tak-Toe/README.md

 ```

 # How to run the game (In windows)
-You have to install GCC https://www.scaler.com/topics/c/c-compiler-for-windows/
+You have to install GCC https://www.scaler.com/topics/c/c-compiler-for-windows/.
+Then,
-First you have to run "Run-This-If-You-Use-Windows-Run-in-admin.bat"(Installing Chocolatey)
+you have to run "Run-This-If-You-Use-Windows-Run-as-admin.bat"(Installing Chocolatey)
-Disable Anti virus if it blocks the program
+Disable Anti virus if it blocks the bat file
 ```sh
 make windows
 ```